cvlab-yonsei/MNAD/README.md

 Download the datasets into ``dataset`` folder, like ``./dataset/ped2/``

+## Update
+* 02/04/21: We uploaded the codes based on reconstruction method, and pretrained wieghts for Ped2 reconstruction, Avenue prediction and Avenue reconstruction.

 ## Training
-* The training and testing codes are based on prediction method
+* ~~The training and testing codes are based on prediction method~~
+* Now you can implemnet the codes based on both prediction and reconstruction methods.
+* The codes are basically based on the prediction method, and you can easily implement this as
 ```bash
 git clone https://github.com/cvlab-yonsei/projects
 cd projects/MNAD/code